Biden Pans McCarthy Debt Plan: 'Huge Cuts' to Americans

 If McCarthy succeeds in having the House pass his proposal, he would be able to show he has the backing of his fellow GOP lawmakers as he enters spending talks with the White House.
 Biden says the Republicans should first reveal their own detailed spending plan — free of any connection to the debt limit.
 And administration officials have privately expressed doubts about the benefits of negotiating with McCarthy out of skepticism that he can actually deliver conservative Republican votes.

-Biden spoke later Tuesday with Senate Majority Leader Chuck Schumer and House Democratic Leader Hakeem Jeffries and discussed Republicans’ “brinkmanship over default and how their recklessness could crash the economy," according a a readout of the call from the White House.
+Biden spoke later Tuesday with Senate Majority Leader Chuck Schumer and House Democrat Leader Hakeem Jeffries and discussed Republicans' "brinkmanship over default and how their recklessness could crash the economy," according a readout of the call from the White House.

 The president and the Democratic leaders agreed they won't negotiate over default, the White House said.
 Biden told Schumer and Jeffries that he was ready to have a separate negotiation over the budget once Republicans present their plan.